-What began life as a sincere attempt to provide computer access to schools and under developed countries, the Raspberry Pi rapidly ballooned into an entire new industry, hobby and endless realiser of ideas, without ever ceasing to fulfill its original goal.
+What began life as a sincere attempt to provide computer access to schools and underdeveloped countries, the Raspberry Pi rapidly ballooned into an entirely new industry, hobby, and endless realizer of ideas, without ever ceasing to fulfill its original goal.

 Incredibly mini Mac